 Management-chemical control: HOME USE

-- plant-based oils such as clove, cottonseed and garlic-Some formulations are OMRI-listed for organic use.
+- plant essential oils (clove, garlic, peppermint, rosemary) and cottonseed and garlic oils-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE